 I'd seen another pedal which you could swivel the rubber floor grip around from underneath the pedal, so that it was under your foot, and your heel would keep the pedal in position as you played.
 And I copied that idea, by getting a length of rubber stripping about twice as long as the pedal, and attaching it under the pedal with tough adhesive velcro.
 Now it's pinned to the floor by my foot while playing, and I can simply fold the rubber strap over the top when packing it away.

-After buying my plastic piano I found out it supported half-pedalling, but needed a particular pedal to do so.
-Not really wanting to lash out at the high price it commanded, nor knowing if it'd work in a useful manner or that I could do half-pedalling, I decided to try modifying the FS310 pedal to do half-pedalling on the Yamaha p45 piano.
-This meant discovering how the piano managed it, adding switches in the pedal, and swapping the lead and connector for a two-core and shield wire with a ¼″ tip, ring, & sleeve jack (all described on my page at that link).
-And now the rear mode switch selects basic open/close switching to use the pedal on any other piano, or the two-mode half-pedalling switching to suit mine.
+After buying my plastic piano I found out it supported half‑pedalling, but needed a particular pedal to do so (Yamaha FC3A).
+Not really wanting to lash out at the high price it commanded, nor knowing if it'd work in a useful manner, or that I could even do half‑pedalling, I decided to try modifying my FS310 pedal to do half‑pedalling on my Yamaha P45 piano.
+This meant discovering how the piano managed it, adding microswitches in the pedal, and swapping the lead and connector for a two‑core and shield cable with a ¼″ tip, ring, & sleeve jack.